-Keyera's future growth plans for its NGL Infrastructure business depend to a significant degree on producer activities in the Alberta oil sands.
+Keyera's future growth plans for its Liquids Infrastructure business depend to a significant degree on producer activities in the Alberta oil sands.
 Oil sands activity can be affected by many factors, including but not limited to commodity prices and pricing differentials, access to transportation and take-away capacity, environmental pressures and cost escalation.
-With the low commodity price environment that developed in 2015, several oil sands producers announced delays in projects.
-If oil sands activity continues to slow down, it may result in lower than expected demand for Keyera's NGL Infrastructure services, as well as decreased demand for diluent which could also adversely affect Keyera's NGL marketing business.
+From the time the low commodity price environment developed in 2015, several oil sands producers announced delays in projects.
+If oil sands activity continues to slow down, it may result in lower than expected demand for Keyera's Liquids Infrastructure services, as well as decreased demand for diluent which could also adversely affect Keyera's NGL marketing business.